Things you’ll need:

 What are some ways we can help each other stand strong?
 Answers could include:

-As you eat dinner, consider making a One Another list to include ways you will interact with a family.
+As you eat dinner, consider making a One Another list to include ways you will interact as a family.

 Pray as a family.
 Lord, we thank You for our family.
 Help us be an encouragement to one another.
 Thank You, also, that we do not have to be alone.
 Not only have You provided our family and other Christians, You have also promised that You will never leave us alone.